yusabd/web102_prework/README.md

 The following **optional** features are implemented:

-* [x] The website inludes a navigation bar at the top to navigate to the About, Stats, and Our Games sections.
+* [x] The website includes a navigation bar at the top to navigate to the About, Stats, and Our Games sections.
-* [x] The navigation bar remains accessible at the top of the page as the user scrolls for ease of navigation.
+* [x] The navigation bar remains accessible at the top of the page as the user scrolls, allowing for easier navigation.
-* [x] When hovering over the navigation buttons, the show funded games button, the show unfunded games button, and the show all games button, the cursor turns into a pointer and the background and font color of the buttons changes to enhance usability, interactiveness, and visual appeal.
+* [x] When hovering over the navigation buttons, as well as the "Show Funded Games," "Show Unfunded Games," and "Show All Games" buttons, the cursor changes to a pointer, and the background and font colors change to enhance usability, interactiveness, and visual appeal.
-* [x] When clicking on the show funded games, show unfunded games, and show all games buttons, the site loads at the Our Games section so the games are all in view.
+* [x] When clicking on the "Show Funded Games," "Show Unfunded Games," or "Show All Games" buttons, the page scrolls to the Our Games section so the games are fully in view.
-* [x] List anything else that you can get done to improve the app functionality!
+* [x] The site smoothly scrolls when clicking on navigation buttons.

 ## Video Walkthrough